ClubCloudTech/myvideoroom-wordpress-plugin/myvideoroom-plugin/readme.txt

 That’s right!!
 We are giving you the full capabilities of ClubCloud to use on a site in the basic licence option.

 Beyond that there is no need for any further plugin downloads.
 Simply upgrade your licence to allow for more simultaneous users and concurrent video sessions.
-We charge on a per user per month basis for any platforms you deploy ClubCloud Video on.
+We charge on a per user per month basis for any platforms you deploy My Video Room on.

 Organising a video meeting made easy with an active reception option for participants.
 Video rooms can be configured with a waiting area to avoid un-expected visitors.